Encyclopedia of Southern Jewish Communities

 J. Herman Leder

 Among the most prominent families in Whiteville were the Leders.
 Julian Herman Leder traveled to the United States from Podkamien, in the Austria-Hungary Empire, in 1920.
 Upon his arrival, he immediately traveled to Marion, South Carolina to work for his uncle, Sam Leinwand.
-In 1925, Leder left Marion to open his first store in Whiteville.
-His brother, Morris Leder, came to Whiteville to help not long afterwards.
-Together, they began to prosper, and, in 1929, Morris moved to Clinton to open a second store.
+In 1925, Leder left Marion to open his first store in Whiteville with his brother Morris.
+Together, the Leder brothers began to prosper, and, in 1929, Morris moved to Clinton to open a second store.
 Not long after, Herman and Morris’ other brothers joined the Leder Brothers firm, which soon had stores in five different North Carolina towns.
 By the end, Morris was in Goldsboro; Leon in Wilson; Sam in Jacksonville; and Joe in Clinton.
-The Leder Brothers owned 22 stores in all at their peak.
+The Leder Brothers owned 25 stores in all at their peak.

 Herman Leder was very involved in civic affairs in Whiteville and made a significant contribution to his community.
 During his life, Herman Leder funded college scholarships for Whiteville students.
 When he noticed that black students were never being selected for the scholarships, he set up a special scholarship program in 1951 that gave two college scholarships each year, one for a white student and the other for an African American.
 Leder also funded a new park for African Americans.
 He was active in the local Rotary Club and helped to found two banks as well as the county’s first radio station.
 Leder served on the board of the Wilmington Hebrew Congregation, and was also one of the founders of Whiteville’s congregation.
 Herman’s son, Robert Leder followed in his father’s footsteps, serving on Whiteville’s city council and becoming a leader of the Whiteville congregation.